 - Values.
 Values table shows a date and respective KPI value for these dates.

 - Weight.
 This chart shows the weights of all KPIs within a selected container.

 Setup Email Notifications and Webhooks for KPIs

 Setup alerts and notifications to keep your team informed about important changes of KPIs.
-Use webhooks to integrate with 3rd party systems.
+Use webhooks to integrate with third party systems.